Overclocking

 Let’s take a look at the GPU stress tests and benchmarks.

-While not strictly a stability testing tool, The 3dMark suite of video stress testing software does a great job of placing a considerable load on your graphics card while still putting the rest of your system under some load.
-In addition, it provides a quick, accessible and free way for you to see the performance increase of your overclocking efforts measurably.
+While not strictly a stability testing tool, The 3dMark suite of video stress testing software does a great job of placing considerable load on your graphics card while still putting the rest of your system under some load.
+It provides a quick, accessible and free way for you to measurably see the performance increase of your overclocking efforts.

 This is an essential tool that any serious overclocker gamer needs to have in his arsenal.